Friends Supported Events

 Saturday, April 12, 11:00 am – 1:00 pm – Edith Stone Room, Albany Library

 Each month, we offer a new 2-hour workshop where teens and adults are taught how to make simple crafts.
 We provide instruction and workshop supplies for free.
 Our programs are unique, relaxing, and fun.
 Members are encouraged to take items created home with them.
 Please consider joining us and bring a friend!
-Link to event for more information: New Year, New You – Arts and Crafts in the Albany Library
+We are showing members how to create decorative customized envelopes for themselves or others.
+Anyone who receives a customized envelope will know how valued they are.
+Remember, they make wonderful keepsakes.
+We guarantee that you will derive great pleasure in creating and giving these objects to others.
+Join us and bring a friend.
+Link to event for more information: New Year, New You – Arts and Crafts in the Albany – Custom Envelope Making Library

 Saturday, April 12, 2:00 pm – 4:30 pm – Edith Stone Room, Albany Library